The Eye’s Not Lazy Amblyopia Explained

 When letters appear in a crowd, such as a word-find puzzle, people with amblyopia have difficulty seeing individual letters as opposed to one big mass of marks.
 Letters in the middle of the puzzle blur and blend into each other.
 Identifying letters becomes as difficult as counting grains of rice spilled on the floor from a standing position.
 Hard to determine which grains you’ve already counted, right?

-There is a good amblyopia (lazy eye , blurred eye) simulation for those wanting to experience what an amblyopia (lazy eye, blurred eye) sufferer might experience.
-In a normally-lit room, put a patch on one eye, or just cover it with your hand, for two to five minutes.
-Then, either have someone turn the lights out, or move to a darkened room and uncover your eye.
-The covered eye has adjusted to the dark conditions, and will see pretty well, but the uncovered eye will not see very well, experiencing a disadvantage.
-That disadvantage of that uncovered eye moving from light into dark is similar to the disadvantage experienced with amblyopia.
+There is a good amblyopia (lazy eye, blurred eye) simulation for those wanting to experience what amblyopia (lazy eye, blurred eye) sufferers might experience.
+In a normally lit room, put a patch on one eye, or just cover it with your hand, for two to five minutes.
+Then, either have someone turn the lights out or move to a darkened room and uncover your eye.
+The covered eye has adjusted to the dark conditions and will see pretty well, but the uncovered eye will not see very well, experiencing a disadvantage.
+The disadvantage of that uncovered eye moving from light into the dark is similar to the disadvantage experienced with amblyopia.
 Try it and “see” for yourself.